-- Improvisation - learn how to create your own music based on the ancient modes, to reflect and express your mood
+- Learn how to improvise, creating your own music to reflect your mood

-- Sing simple chants and spiritual songs while accompanying yourself on the harp
+- Together we sing simple chants and spiritual songs, using the harp as accompaniment

 - Learn to play simple melodies by ear

-- In time, learn how to turn those melodies into beautiful harp pieces, by adding bass notes and harmonies
+- In time, turn those melodies into beautiful harp pieces, by adding bass notes and harmonies